pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

 1. If you do not have a TiDB Cloud account, click [TiDB Cloud](https://tidbcloud.com/free-trial) to sign up for an account.
 2. [Sign in](https://tidbcloud.com/) with your TiDB Cloud account.
-3. To create a Developer Tier cluster for one year free, you can either select the **Developer Tier** plan on the [plan page](https://tidbcloud.com/console/plans) or click [Create a Cluster (Dev Tier)](https://tidbcloud.com/console/create-cluster?tier=dev).
+3. To create a Developer Tier cluster for one year free, you can either select the **Developer Tier** plan on the [plan page](https://tidbcloud.com/console/plans) or click [Create a Cluster (Developer Tier)](https://tidbcloud.com/console/create-cluster?tier=dev).
-4. On the **Create a Cluster (Dev Tier)** page, set up your cluster name, password, cloud provider (for now, only AWS is available for Developer Tier), and region (a nearby region is recommended).
+4. On the **Create a Cluster (Developer Tier)** page, set up your cluster name, password, cloud provider (for now, only AWS is available for Developer Tier), and region (a nearby region is recommended).
 Then click **Create** to create your cluster.
 5. Your TiDB Cloud cluster will be created in approximately 5 to 15 minutes.
 You can check the creation progress at [Active Clusters](https://tidbcloud.com/console/clusters).
 6. After creating a cluster, on the **Active Clusters** page, click the name of your newly created cluster to navigate to the cluster control panel.